PLP-WebTechnologies/feb-2025-final-project-and-deployment-karungar/README.md

 2. Open the `index.html` file in a web browser to view the main landing page.
 3. Navigate through the website using the provided links in the navigation bar.

+## Project URL
+You can view the live project here: [Sakura Tours Website](https://your-deployment-url.com)

 ## Technologies Used
 - HTML5
 - CSS3